wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

     ```shell
     kubectl apply -f operator.yaml
     ```
-    The deployment will take a few minutes to complete.
+    The deployment takes a few minutes to complete.

 7. Verify the installation.
 Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).